johnnymast/redbox-validation/README.md

 # Redbox-valiation

-Redbox-valiation is a simple to use validation class.
+Redbox-validation is a simple to use validation class.
 The implementation is based on Laravel's (but no a rewrite of) validation package but has no external when used in your project.

 [![Packagist](https://img.shields.io/packagist/v/redbox/validation.svg)](https://packagist.org/packages/redbox/validation)